DiscordBM/DiscordBM/README.md

 // MARK: - In `EntryPoint.main()`

-/// Make a list of `Payloads.ApplicationCommandCreate`s that you want to register let commands = DiscordCommand.allCases.map { command in
+/// Make a list of `Payloads.ApplicationCommandCreate`s that you want to register
+/// `DiscordCommand` is an enum that has the full info of your commands.
+See below let commands = DiscordCommand.allCases.map { command in
     return Payloads.ApplicationCommandCreate(
         name: command.rawValue,